mbiesiad/awesome-astronomy/README.md

 * [EAS](https://eas.unige.ch/) - The European Astronomical Society is a learned society, founded under the Swiss Civil Code in 1990, as an association to contribute and promote the advancement of astronomy in Europe, and to deal with astronomical matters at a European level.
 * [RAS](https://ras.ac.uk/) - The Royal Astronomical Society is a learned society and charity that encourages and promotes the study of astronomy, solar-system science, geophysics and closely related branches of science.
 * [SPA](https://www.popastro.com/main_spa1/) - The Society for Popular Astronomy is a national astronomical society based in the United Kingdom for beginners to amateur astronomy.
+* [RiAus](https://riaus.org.au/) - The Royal Institution of Australia (RiAus) is a national scientific not-for-profit organisation with a mission to "bring science to people and people to science".

 ## Citizen science